Rights of people with disabilities

 Sjálfsbjörg is the Icelandic federation of physically disabled people.
 The goal of the federation is to fight for full equality for physically disabled people in Iceland and to inform the public about their circumstances.

-The Centre for Aid Equipment at the Social Insurance Administration is responsible for issuing aid equipment to the disabled and providing consulting support.
+The Centre for Aid Equipment is responsible for issuing aid equipment to the disabled and providing consulting support.
 The approval of the Social Insurance Administration is required for contributions towards the cost of purchasing aid equipment.

 Individuals aged 18-67 who have significant additional costs due to their disability, for example for medicine, medical care or assistive devices may qualify for a disability grant.